 In order to cover all strictly individually rational payoffs, it is natural to consider replacing a in the strategy profile with a cycle of action profiles whose average payoff approximates the target payoff.
 Since we need no longer have the property of "immediate detection" of unilateral deviations, however, such a replacement need not yield an equilibrium.
 Consequently, there is no simple extension of Theorem 1 to cover all strictly individually rational payoffs.
-Consider the repeated prisoners' dilemma (with actions Cand D, and mutual minmax DD), and a payoff obtained from the convex combination $\frac{1}{2} \circ CD + \frac{1}{2} \circ DC$.
-Suppose L = 2 is sufficient to strictly deter a deviation.
-The cycle CD, DC, CD, \ldots achieves the desired payoff, and requires only a two period memory to implement.
-On the cycle, a deviation by player 1 to D in some period gives a history ending in DC, DD, which should be followed by two periods of DD, with the cycle only resuming once three periods of DD have occurred.4
+Consider the repeated prisoners' dilemma (with actions C and D, and mutual minmax DD), and a payoff obtained from the convex combination $\frac{1}{2} \circ CD + \frac{1}{2} \circ DC$ .
+Suppose L=2 is sufficient to strictly deter a deviation.
+The cycle $CD, DC, CD, \ldots$ achieves the desired payoff, and requires only two period recall to implement.
+On the cycle, a deviation by player 1 to D in some period gives a history ending in DC, DD, which should be followed by two periods of DD, with the cycle only resuming once three periods of DD have occurred.

-Consider a profile with 3-bounded recall and a history ending in DC, DD, CD.
+Consider a profile with stationary 3-bounded recall and a history ending in DC, DD, CD.
 While the profile specifies DD (since the last 3 periods are inconsistent with the cycle, and so mutual minmax should sill be played), player 2 will optimally unilaterally deviate to C, giving a history whose last 3 periods are DD, CD, DC, and so the cycle resumes.
-This failure of the profile at histories ending in DC, DD, CD causes the profile to unravel, since such a history is obtained by player 1 unilaterally deviating after a history ending in CD, DC, DD to C, rather than playing D, which in turn is obtained by a unilateral deviation by player 1 on the cycle (at a history ending in DC, DD).
+This failure of the profile at histories ending in DC, DD, CD causes the profile to unravel, since such a history is obtained by player 1 unilaterally deviating after a history ending in CD, DC, DD to C, rather than playing D, which in turn is obtained by a unilateral deviation by player 1 on the cycle (at a history ending in DC, CD, DC).

 The problem identified in the previous paragraph is a familiar one.
 It underlies, for example, the anti-folk theorem in the overlapping generations model of Bhaskar (1998).
 However, bounded recall gives us some flexibility in the design of the profile.
 In particular, we can specify a priori certain periods as announcement periods which the players use to "announce" whether play should follow the cycle, or punish.
 Such a "trick" allows us to easily obtain a partial folk theorem, and for arbitrary number of players.
 Specifically, any feasible payoff that Pareto dominates a static Nash equilibrium can be supported in bounded recall strategies.
-(Recall that mutual minmax is a Nash equilibrium in the prisoners' dilemma.)
+(Recall that mutual minmax is a Nash equilibrium in the prisoners' dilemma; Barlo and Carmona (2008) have independently proved the bounded recall folk theorem for the prisoners' dilemma case.)